regenwatchdog/regenwatchdog.github.io/_estates/towerhamlets/barkantine.md

 landlord: One Housing Group
 developer:
 itla: Open Communities
-total: 769
+total: 72
 ballot:
 planning:
 ---
-769 homes are under threat on the Barkantine estate in Tower Hamlets.
-One Housing Group currently manages 2,027 homes across four estates on the Isle of Dogs, which it previously published plans to replace with 8,906 new homes.
+72 homes are under threat on the Barkantine estate in Tower Hamlets.

-The four estates originally belonged to Tower Hamlets Council as part of its housing stock, but were taken over by Toynbee Island Homes in 2005.
-Two years later, a merger with Community Housing Association led to the creation of [One Housing Group](http://onehousing.co.uk).
+As a result of stock transfer in 2005, [One Housing Group](https://onehousing.co.uk) currently owns 2,027 former council homes across four estates on the Isle of Dogs.

 In 2014 OHG produced a [52 page report - ‘Project Stone’](/images/ProjectStone.pdf) setting out proposals to replace all four of its Isle of Dogs estates in a joint venture with developer Argent: